F5Networks/f5-nfv-solutions/supported/inputs/README.md

 ## About inputs files

-Inputs files are YAML or JSON files that contain a set of parameters that you must customize according to your system reqirements.
+Inputs files are YAML or JSON files that contain a set of parameters that you must customize according to your system requirements.
 During the blueprint deployment process, you can upload these inputs files to auto-complete the solution blueprint form in VNF Manager.
 Each solution blueprint has its own inputs file.

 Appended to the end of each inputs file is an [AS3 Declaration](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/userguide/components.html#as3-declaration) that you can use to define your application delivery controller for BIG-IP in tenant- and application-oriented terms.